aSriram199/Previewly/README.md

 # Previewly

-A web application for previewing and managing content.
+A web application for building applications by using Ai || similar to bolt.

 ## Project Structure